2018 Parent Guide

 Last Day of a Session Pick-up:

-If your child will not be staying for the Overnighter on Friday evening, regardless of camper age, you will pick up at the White Tent!
-There will be a check-out table for you to stop at to pick-up your child and all of his or her belongings.
+If your child will not be staying for the Overnighter on Friday evening, regardless of camper age, you will pick up at the Pavilion (Old White Tent Area)!
+Drive through the circle drive and campers will be brought to your car with all of his or her belongings.

 QUICK TIPS FOR A SMOOTH & SAFE ARRIVAL